Saiuz/Alexa-Reservations/Bug-Tracking.md

 up as available automatically. - still can't edit room info but we have included the selected rooms in the list of available rooms so that the same room can be re-added.
 11. **BUG** removing a resource from reservation does not remove the associated expense item.
+12 **BUG-ISSUE** Changing plan of an existing reservation with a room does not update room price.
+For example, create res single room 1 day, then change reservation plan to Schnupper, which changes duration to 3 days does not change room price!!!
+13 **BUG** When adding extra days to a fixed plan, the room expense (part of plan) item is getting updated with the extra days.
+It should not change. thought I already fixed that.
+NOTE: This only happens when the reservation is edited after creation and an extra day is added.
+If the day is added when the reservation is initially created it works fine.